Top 5 Ways That Wildfires Start

 A house burns during the Woolsey Fire on Nov.
 9, 2018, in Malibu, California.
 Residents of Thousand Oaks are threatened by the ignition of two nearby dangerous wildfires, including the Woolsey Fire, which has reached the Pacific Coast at Malibu.
 David McNew/Getty Images

 Plenty of natural phenomena can turn the landscape into a blazing inferno and send wildlife racing for safety.
-Lightning, volcanoes, dragons -- all are devastating forces of fiery destruction that can start a conflagration in seconds.
-But despite how destructive it sounds, fire isn't always bad for a forest.
-In some ways it destroys, but it can also revitalize, clearing away cluttered brush and leaving fertilized soil and fresh growing space in its wake.
-In fact, some ecosystems depend on a regular fire regime to spur processes such as reproduction and germination.
+Lightning, volcanoes, extreme weather events — all are devastating forces of fiery destruction that can start a conflagration in seconds.

 Advertisement

-But while fire can be fundamental for promoting healthy forest growth, sometimes too much of it is a bad thing -- especially when a blaze swells out of control and threatens homes and other important infrastructure.
+While fire can be fundamental for promoting healthy forest growth, sometimes too much of it is a bad thing, especially when a blaze swells out of control and threatens homes and other important infrastructure.
 That's where the concept of a wildfire enters the scene.
 The National Wildfire Coordinating Group defines a wildfire as an "unplanned, unwanted wildland fire" including:

 • Other wildland fires that need to be put out

-Sometimes human-caused wildfires are set intentionally as an act of arson.
-It's often tricky for authorities to determine whether arson has actually been committed, but you can find out about some of their methods in How do investigators determine if a wildfire was caused by arson?
+Sometimes wildfires are set intentionally as an act of arson.
+It's often tricky for authorities to determine whether arson has actually been committed in wildfires.

-However, in this article, we'll be focusing on five fiery mistakes that can have catastrophic ecological and economic consequences if the flames burst out of control.
-Continue reading so you can find out how to avoid them and make Smokey Bear proud the next time you head off into the hills.
+Here, however, we'll be focusing on the top drivers of human-caused wildfires, which carry catastrophic ecological and economic consequences.
+Continue reading to find out how to avoid these fiery mistakes, so you can make Smokey Bear proud the next time you head off into the hills.

 Blazing yard waste can get out of hand in a hurry, especially if conditions are particularly hot, dry and windy.